kchawla-pi/united-states-of-browsers/README.md

 Does not support other OS and browsers YET.
 Easy to make it work for other OSes.
 Changing path locations for Mozilla profile folder should make it work on other OS.
 (TODO)

-Following functionality has been implemented as of Nov 17, 2017:
+Following functionality has been implemented as of Dec 2, 2017:
  - The merging firefox browser history databases functionality has been implemented.
- - Search using python functions, but not using the UI.
+ - Keyword and Date range search available via the UI.
- - Rudminetary UI to view the first 1000 entries running on a local webserver.

 ##### To Check it out: (Currently, instructions for command line only)